 - Better Skin

-Even if you do not get an additional water softening device, your skin and hair benefits because a whole house filter lowers the hardness of your water supply.
+Even if you do not get an additional water softening device, your skin and hair benefits because a whole house filter lowers your water supply’s hardness.
 For example, you may notice your hands feel soft and tender without wearing gloves while washing the dishes.

 How to Install a Whole House Water Filter